carlosperate/ardublockly/package/electron/README.md

 ## Quick start
-The only dependency of this project is [Node.js](https://nodejs.org).
+The only software installation required for this project is [Node.js](https://nodejs.org).

 To run, execute these commands from the Ardublockly project root directory: